influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 start of the `GROUP BY time()` interval time range.

-Note that `offset_interval` forces the first time boundary to be outside the query's time range so the query returns no results for that first interval.
+Note that `offset_interval` forces the first time boundary to be outside the queried time range so the query returns no results for that first interval.

 {{% /expand %}}